PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/13-verify-test.md

 You can use Postman to test the service Web API.
 As part of the upgrade, a Postman collection is now generated - see `Design\GeneratedCode\Postman.gen.postman_collection.json` - and it can be used for that purpose.

+> The service should support two versions in the API (the one before the upgrade and the new one).
+You can verify that by editing the `apiVersion` collection variable and performing requests on the Web API using the two versions.

+>This behavior is CRITICAL to ensure backward compatibility of the service after the upgrade.

 ### 13.3 - Test the Service using the Console Client

 The console client is another way to test the behavior of the service.
 It should work as it worked before the upgrade.